overextended/overextended.github.io/docs/ox_core/Accounts/Server/index.md

 local accounts = Ox.GetAccounts(owner)
 ```

-You can use [player.getAccounts](../../Player/Server/methods.md#playergetaccounts) to to simplify access to an player accounts, however the standard function works for offline players.
+You can use player.getAccounts() to to simplify access to an player accounts, however the standard function works for offline players.

-You can refer to [vl_banking](https://github.com/Volumed/vl_banking) for a simple implementation of banking using ox_core accounts.
+Refer to [vl_banking](https://github.com/Volumed/vl_banking) for a simple implementation of banking using ox_core accounts.